guykomash/guykomash/README.md

 # Welcome!👋

 ### About Me 🧑‍💻
-I am Guy, a Junior Backend Engineer passionate about buliding scalable applications, Having recently graduated in Computer Science from Ben Gurion University, I am looking for my next challenge as a Junior Dev!
+I am Guy, a Junior Backend Engineer passionate about buliding scalable applications.</br>
+Having recently graduated in Computer Science from Ben Gurion University, I am looking for my next challenge as a Junior Dev!

 ### Skills 🤹